Skip to main content

 Mrs. Lorraine Saldivar, LPC-S, LCDC Related Seminars and Products

-I also assist individuals (16 years or older) experiencing depression, anxiety, or wishing to address a previous or recent trauma.
-I am an EMDRIA (Eye Movement Desensitization and Reprocessing International Association) Certified EMDR Therapist and Approved Consultant.
-I use EMDR Therapy to help individuals process trauma, reduce anxiety, and desensitize triggers related to addiction/abuse.
+I work with individuals (16 and older) experiencing depression, anxiety, or the effects of past or recent trauma.
+I am an EMDRIA-Certified EMDR Therapist, Approved Consultant, and trained in Level 1 Deep Brain Reorienting (DBR).
+I use EMDR and/or DBR to help clients process trauma, reduce anxiety, and desensitize triggers related to addiction and abuse.

 My experience and expertise includes, but is not limited to the following: